GannettDigital/simulato/docs/_pages/walk-through.md

     Entry Component(NavigateToTestSite) -> MainSiteLayout -> ViewStoryModal

 The third component is up to you to create (labs aren't too helpful if they aren't interactive), but don't worry!
 Above in the state that is passed to the ViewStoryModal component, we already have the model outlined for you!
-This template will also be provided to help you fill out your ViewStoryModal component, create the file 'view-story-modal.js' and include the following:
+This template will also be provided to help you fill out your ViewStoryModal component, include the following in 'view-story-modal.js':
 ```js
 'use strict';